-The Architecture Foundation and The Finnish Institute in London are delighted to be collaborating with London Wildlife Trust to commission Aarti, Ollila & Ristola, a team of emerging Finnish designers, to design and deliver a permanent Viewpoint structure for Camley Street Natural Park located in London’s King’s Cross.
+The Architecture Foundation and The Finnish Institute in London are delighted to have realised this project in collaboration with London Wildlife Trust.
+Aarti, Ollila & Ristola, a team of emerging Finnish designers, were commissioned to design and deliver a permanent Viewpoint structure for Camley Street Natural Park located in London’s King’s Cross.

-The structure, which will be built and launched in Autumn/Winter 2013, will be designed to serve as a viewing platform and additional workshop facility for the London Wildlife Trust’s popular Camley Street Natural Park.
+The structure, which was built in Autumn/Winter 2013, will serve as a viewing platform and additional workshop facility for the London Wildlife Trust’s popular Camley Street Natural Park.
 The nature reserve, which sits alongside Regents Canal, welcomes 30,000 visitors a year and acts as an invaluable study centre for many local London schools.
 Camley Street’s new structure will allow London Wildlife Trust to expand its educational remit by hosting additional workshops to examine and monitor the canal and its associated wildlife.
 The park provides a natural habitat for birds, butterflies, amphibians and a rich variety of plant life on its unique two acres of wild green space right in the heart of London.